uoregon-libraries/newspaper-curation-app/README.md

-See the [Docker setup](docker/) to understand how to install all the dependencies, compile binaries, set up Apache, etc.  See `dev-server.sh`, or `rhel7/blackmamba.service` for examples of running and deploying Black Mamba.
+See the [Docker setup](docker/) to understand how to install all the dependencies, compile binaries, set up Apache, etc.  See `dev-server.sh`, or `rhel7/nca-*.service` for examples of running and deploying NCA.

 **NOTE**: The server builds a cache of issues and regularly rescans the filesystem and the live site to keep its cache nearly real-time for almost